 After trading the guitar for a red Epiphone in 1971, the guitar eventually wound up in a Dallas recording studio, before it featured in displays at Grammy Museums between 2010 and 2015; it was previously up for auction in April 2016, but failed to sell.

-Head over to Heritage Auctions for more info.
+Head over to Heritage Auctions for more info on the guitar.